 An online conversation with Avik Chanda, the best-selling author of Dara Shukoh: The Man Who Would Be King

 While we grapple in the throes of not just the pandemic but worldwide disruptions of democratic traditions, protests gone awry and a questioning of divisions that deepen rifts among humans, perhaps it is time to explore more syncretic lore in history and to learn from it.
 Other than Gandhi, who was killed in 1948, who can we turn to historically?
 Perhaps, the rulers who preceded the British — the Mughals.
-Among the Mughals, a name that was revived last year was Dara Shukoh, the elder brother of Shah Jahan.
+Among the Mughals, a name that was revived last year was Dara Shukoh, the eldest son and heir apparent of Shah Jahan.
 Here, we have an exclusive interview with the author who wrote a whole book on him, Avik Chanda.

 On November 2019, a little before non-syncretic riots ripped through Delhi in the wake of Trump’s visit, we had a book that made a mark and touched our hearts with its heartfelt rendition of dry history.
 Some of the descriptions in this book could give poets a run for their money.
 I am talking of Chanda’s Dara Shukoh: The Man who would be King.
 Other than authoring the best-selling book, Chanda is a Forbes 2020 Great People Manager Nominee, business advisor, visiting faculty at XLRI, columnist for various publications, including HBR Ascend, Economic Times, People Matters, and the Founder-CEO of NUVAH ELINT LLP.
 He makes some very pertinent observations in this interview and we are grateful for the time he has given us.